-- Choose Colors Wisely: Your initial instinct may be to simply select the ones that are your favourite, but colours have to be thought through.
+- Choose Colors Wisely: Your initial instinct may be to simply select the ones that are your favorite, but colors have to be thought through.
 If you are blogging about food, it’s not a good idea to use purple or blue because it turns down the appetite.
-If you want to look professional and more business-like, then using bright colours together like pink and yellow might go off as childish.
-Carefully research the meaning of colour before choosing them for your blog.
+If you want to look professional and more business-like, then using bright colors together like pink and yellow might go off as childish.
+Carefully research the meaning of color before choosing them for your blog.

 - Pages & Sections: Of course, you will be able to add and remove pages later, but wouldn’t it be better to set these things up right now?
 Your main page will definitely contain all of the articles, but you should also have a contact page and maybe even an about page.
 Once (if ever) you introduce your own merchandise or products, you can set up a page for your “shop”.
 If you write books, you can have a separate page for your e-books.
 Think of the sections you need and include the ones you will definitely use.

 Find Plugins For You

 After you set up your blog, you can start installing plugins onto it.

 There are some that are free while others will require you to pay for a subscription or make a one-time purchase.

 Of course, you may want to go without plugins at all, but you will definitely get interested in them at some point because plugins can make your life easier.

 As a quick guide, here are the five types of plugins you should consider for your blog:

 - For Backup: These plugins back up the data on your website and store it somewhere in case your site gets hacked.